 Get ready to go on a treasure hunt!
 Look for the paw print in each picture.
 Find the Paw and pause.
 Reflect on what is happening in the picture.
-Then, challenge yourself as you read about the adventures of Brotu, Brycen, Brent, and the magic wishing fish.
+Then, challenge yourself as you read about the adventures of Brotu, Brycen, Bossy Brent, and Bayaku Ban.
 You will find words that teach you new vocabulary.
-The more paws you find, the better treasure hunter you are!
+You will also learn about phonics, parts of speech, homophones, sentence starters for proper grammar and writing, and spelling rules.
+If you want more information, go to the back of this book and read the words in each section so you can find them in the story.
+The more you find, the better treasure hunter you are!

-\Keiki Classroom is a Division of Creating Keiki Curriculum, 501(C)(3) Non-Profit
+^{}Keiki Classroom is a Division of Creating Keiki Curriculum, 501(C)(3) Non-Profit

-Parents and Teachers
+Parents

 Read the "Teaching Tips" in the back of this book.
 Each section will guide you so you get the most out of reading with your child.
-Make connections to the story by asking your child deep-thinking questions such as, "How would you react if you saw a little one getting pulled out into the ocean?
-What would your three wishes be if you found the magic wishing fish's cave?"
+Make connections to the story by asking your child deep-thinking questions such as, "Would you be brave enough to sneak onto Bossy Brent's boat?
+How would you react if you saw a little one getting taken out in the surf?
+What would your three wishes be if you found Byaku Ban's cave?"

 We have also added a few simple ways to improve your child's reading experience.
-Be on the lookout for our YouTube Channel, Customized Curriculum By Kristen, where experts explain the wisdom of these simple suggestions.
+Be on the lookout for our YouTube channel, Customized Curriculum By Kristen, where experts explain the wisdom of these simple suggestions.
 Most of all, enjoy the time reading with your child.
-If you bring the fun factor to reading it will be a joyful experience.
-Through our work at Keiki Classroom, we hope to instill a lifelong love of reading.
-Also, children whose parents read with them become better readers and behave better in school.
+You bring the fun factor to reading and your child will find joy in reading.
+Through our work at Keiki Classroom, we hope to instill a lifelong love of reading in your child.
+Children whose parents read with them behave better in school.